-RV sinks are made to work with the RV and camper plumbing systems, which utilizes PVC or flexible pipelines rather than rigid metal pipes you’d find in most apartments or single 2 story homes.
+RV sinks are made to work with the RV and camper plumbing systems, which utilize PVC or flexible pipelines rather than rigid metal pipes you’d find in most apartments or single 2-story homes.

 As for the shower and toilet, the water used to clean your dishes or wash your hands come from a freshwater holding tank located on the exterior of your recreational vechile.

-Then, the dirty water is filtered to a gray water holding tank.
+Then, the dirty water is filtered into a gray water holding tank.